remijouannet/ur-last-fm/README.md

 ur-last-fm
 ==========

-little cli tools to push some from your last-fm account to postgresql
+little cli tools to push data from your last-fm account to postgresql

 How to Use